gabrielcostasilva/testcontainers-spring/README.md

 ## Other Branches

 This original project is extended in other branches, as follows:
-- [spring-3](https://github.com/gabrielcostasilva/testcontainers-spring/tree/spring-3) replaces the need for setting database properties with @ServiceConnection
+- [spring-3](https://github.com/gabrielcostasilva/testcontainers-spring/tree/spring-3) replaces the need for setting database properties with `@ServiceConnection`.

+- [test-main](https://github.com/gabrielcostasilva/testcontainers-spring/tree/test-main) benefits from `@ServiceConnection` by using Testcontainers at development time.

 ## Overview
 This project consist of a single POJO ([`Customer`](./src/main/java/com/example/testcontainersb/Customer.java)) and its DAO ([`CustomerRepository`](./src/main/java/com/example/testcontainersb/CustomerRepository.java)).